-Homemade Bean soup is one of those delicious and satisfying superfoods I like.
+Homemade Bean soup is one of those delicious and satisfying superfoods to eat.
 Beans are full of proteins, vitamin k, fiber, antioxidants, and minerals, such as potassium, that are essential for good health.

 Beans are an excellent substitute for meat in vegan and vegetarian diets.
 They provide the body with the essential amino acids, just like meat, but have low amounts of fat.